Today's Global Climate Change

 - The biggest health risk of global climate change will be its impact on food security, yet climate models don't include all the adverse effects of climate change on agriculture.

-- Why the 2 Degree Target is Too High
+- Why the 2 Degree Target is Far Too High

 - Although the 2 degree target for global warming is now almost a universally accepted policy position for global climate change mitigation, it is disastrously high!